Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Introduction

 Our separation approach is based on local sparse approximations of the mixture data.
-A novel feature of our proposed method is in our representation of the unknown background source -- we describe a technique for learning (from the data itself) a \emph{model} that sparsely represents the unknown background source, using tools from the dictionary learning literature (see, eg., \cite{Olshausen_Field_1997, KSVD05, DL10}).
-The next section describes the problem we consider here more formally, and discusses the nature of our contributions in the context of existing works in sparse representation, dictionary learning, and low-rank modeling.
+A novel feature of our proposed method is in our representation of the unknown background source -- we describe a technique for learning (from the data itself) a model that sparsely represents the unknown background source, using tools from the emerging literature on dictionary learning (see, e.g., \cite{Olshausen_Field_1997, KSVD05, DL10}).